Characters of the Yakuza series: Lau Ka Long

-Lau Ka Long (ラウ・カーロン, 劉家龍) is a Chinese martial arts master and the President (総統, sōtō) of the Chinese triad gang called Snake Flower (蛇華, Jaka).
-Lau and Kiryu were enemies for twelve years and Lau sought for his revenge.
-Lau, working for Futoshi Shimano, has Haruka kidnapped.
-Kazuma confronts Lau and defeats him, but is then caught and blamed for Haruka's abduction.
+Lau Ka Long (ラウ・カーロン, 劉家龍) is a Chinese martial arts master and the President (総統, sōtō) of the Chinese mafia triad called Snake Flower (蛇華, Jaka).
+In 1993, Lau had Kazuma Kiryu tortured in his private chambers after Lau found out that he and the Dojima Family were trying to muscle in on his passport forgery business.
+After Lau leaves Kiryu to die, he is rescued by Shintaro Kazama.
+In 2005, Lau, working for Futoshi Shimano, has Haruka kidnapped.
+Kazuma confronts Lau and defeats him but is then caught and blamed for Haruka's abduction.
 Lau Ka Long returns in Yakuza 3 when the Snake Flower Triad invades Kamurocho at Hamazaki's behest.
 He kidnaps Rikiya as bait to lure Kazuma out and take revenge for his defeat 4 years ago.
-He is ultimately killed by Joji Kazama when he shoots Lau in the head.
-Even though Lau does not make any future appearances, his brother Chau Ka Long, a black market weapons dealer, appears in Yakuza: Like a Dragon.
-He assists Ichiban Kasuga by selling him weapons for him and his comrades.
+He is supposedly killed by Joji Kazama when he shoots Lau in the head.